-A select few PDK scholarships have specific eligibility criteria.
-Only those who indicate that they meet special criteria will be considered for those specific awards.
+A few Prospective Educator Scholarships have specific eligibility criteria designated by the donor(s).
+You will be able to indicate that you meet specific criteria on the application; only applicants who indicate that they meet the special criteria will be considered for those specific awards.
 The additional opportunities include scholarships for students:

-- With demonstrated need (if you select this option, you must upload a copy of your FAFSA);
+- With demonstrated financial need.
+If you select this option, you must upload a copy of your FAFSA;

 - Studying journalism or English who will teach;

-- Who are high school seniors and the child of an active or retired United States Army parent and majoring in music or art with the objective to teach;
+- Who are high school seniors andthe child of an active or retired member of the United States Army and majoring in music or art with the objective to teach;

-- Who are members of one of the following Catholic parishes: St. Patrick’s, Cairo, Illinois; St. Pius X, Chula Vista, California; St. Vincent’s, Bedford, Indiana; St. John the Apostle, Bloomington, Indiana; Holy Spirit Parish at Geist, Fishers, Indiana, OR is a student at: Bedford North Lawrence HS, Bloomington HS North, or Bloomington HS South;
+- Who are members of one of the following Catholic parishes: St. Patrick’s, Cairo, Illinois; St. Pius X, Chula Vista, California; St. Vincent’s, Bedford, Indiana; St. John the Apostle, Bloomington, Indiana; Holy Spirit Parish at Geist, Fishers, Indiana, OR is a high school senior at: Bedford North Lawrence HS, Bloomington HS North, or Bloomington HS South;

-- Who have overcome adversity.
-This scholarship supports women of nontraditional background in the Junior or Senior year of a B.A. program who have overcome adversity (abused, divorced, young mothers, single mothers, financial difficulties) and have maintained a B+ or higher.
-If you select this option, you will be asked to write a short paragraph detailing why you meet the criteria.
+- Who are current female undergraduate students who have overcome adversity and have maintained a B+ or higher GPA.
+If you select this option, you will be asked to write a short paragraph detailing how you meet the criteria.

 - Transcript(s) as evidence of your academic success.
-(Please save it with a file name starting with your last name, e.g., Jones_transcript.pdf.)
+Transcripts should include the fall semester and do NOT need to be official.
+Please save it with a file name starting with your last name, e.g., Jones_transcript.pdf.

-- List of activities where you have worked with others in a teaching or learning capacity, including any education-focused clubs or organizations you belong to, as well as service activities or clubs, noting any leadership roles you have held.
+- A description of your other extracurricular activities, especially those in which you have worked with others in a teaching or learning capacity, service activities or clubs, and employment and sports.
+Please note any leadership roles you have held.

-- Letter of recommendation written by a person familiar with your academic abilities and school activities, and who can address your interest in teaching and the qualities that will make you a successful educator, including your gift for teaching, motivation, relative maturity, integrity, independence, originality, initiative, enthusiasm, leadership potential, capacity for growth, and special talents.
-(Please save it with a file name starting with your last name, e.g., Jones_letter.pdf.)
+- Letter of recommendation written by a person not related to you who is familiar with your academic abilities and school activities, and who can address your interest in teaching and the qualities that will make you a successful educator.
+Please ask for this letter early, as we cannot extend the application deadline.
+The letter does not need to be sealed.
+Please save it with a file name starting with your last name, e.g., Jones_letter.pdf.

 Grant Management Software provided by WizeHive